Europe's A400M troop plane hits new engine glitch

 In 2010, nations agreed a 3.5 billion euro bailout for the A400M to protect 10,000 jobs.
 But Europe’s debt crisis has closed the door to further support and analysts expect any further unbudgeted development costs to be absorbed by EADS.

-The project manager said civil certification would be pushed back by at least a month from late July to the end of August or early September because of the latest problems.
+The manager of the project said civil certification would be pushed back by at least a month from late July to the end of August or early September because of the latest problems.

 Military certification will take place in the fourth quarter, Cedric Gautier told reporters.